xcv-/ideavim/docs/README.txt

 2) Optionally restart IDEA.
 3) Select File|Settings.
 4) Select Keymap.
-5) Select the Default keymap (or other desired default keymap other than Vim).
+5) Select the Default keymap (or other desired keymap other than Vim).
 6) Press the Set Active button.
 7) Select the Vim keymap.
 8) Press the Delete button.